top of page

 Celtic Session

 The first Newport Celtic Session was organised by Simon Leverton at the Newport Bowls Club in 2011.
-It brought together club members with a love of this music (and some tune playing skills), who wanted to create a local monthly session.
-Since that time we have maintained a vibrant group of regular players, joined on occasion by many “out-of-town” visitors, and a dedicated group of people who come to listen (our fans!).
+It brought together club members with a love of this music (and some tune playing skills), who wanted to be part of a local monthly session.
+Since then we have maintained a vibrant group of regular players, joined occasionally by “out-of-town” visitors, and a dedicated group of people who come to listen (our fans!).
+You’ll get the most out of this group if you have a reasonable level of instrument skill to be able to join in with the tunes we play.
+It takes time to build up your tune knowledge so practicing at home is a good idea, as well as a lot of fun.

 celtic-logo-500.png